-E.1.2.1 Describe the formulae used to estimate anthropogenic emissions by sources of GHGs due to the project activity within the project boundary: (for each gas, source, formulae/algorithm, emissions in units of CO_2 equivalent)
+E.1.2.1 Describe the formulae used to estimate anthropogenic emissions by sources of GHGs due to the project activity within the project boundary: (for each gas, source, formulae/algorithm, emissions in units of CO2 equivalent)

 No formula is needed.
-Emissions by sources are nil since renewable energy is either a zero CO2 or CO2 neutral source of energy.
+Emissions by sources are nil since renewable energy is either a zero CO_2 or CO_2 neutral source of energy.
+For Methane component see E.1.1.